 If you are unsure about the lighting conditions in your home or office, read our guide for how to measure light in your space.

-PRO TIP: Keep your plant away from hot and cold air drafts.
+PRO TIP: Keep your Calathea away from hot and cold air drafts.
 This includes window breezes, heaters, and air conditioning.
 Maintain a temperature between 70 and 85 degrees fahrenheit.
-Night time temperatures should not vary more than a 10 degrees drop.
+Supplemental humidity is highly beneficial to keeping Calatheas looking their best.

-Calathea prefer soil that is slightly moist at all times.
-If the top 1”-2” of the soil are dry then your plant is ready to be watered.
-If you let the soil dry out too much, you may see browning or yellowing on the leaves, but don’t fear, these plants are hardy and can bounce back after a good drink!
-Too much water can also result in root rot, so it’s important that the soil not remain soggy for extended periods.
+Calathea prefer soil that is consistently evenly moist at all times but not soggy.
+If the top 2” of the soil become dry then your plant is ready to be watered.
+If you let the soil dry out too much, you may see browning, yellowing, or curling leaves, but don’t fear.
+These plants are hardy and can bounce back after a good drink!
+Too much water can also result in root rot, so consistency and moderation are key.